RimChy/API-Project-Ecommerce-/README.md

 # API Project (Ecommerce)

 ## Objectives
-To develop API-based websites to simulate the functionalities of e-commerce services among different organisations.
+To develop **API-based** websites to simulate the functionalities of e-commerce services among different organisations.
 ## Description
 In this project, we simulate the e-commerce functionalities among different organisations.
-We consider three different organisations: an e-commerce organisation, a backend product supplier which supplies required products to the e-commerce organisation and a Bank to facilitate transactions between different entities within this eco-system.
+We consider **three** different organisations: _an e-commerce organisation_, _a backend product supplier_ which supplies required products to the e-commerce organisation and _a Bank_ to facilitate transactions between different entities within this eco-system.

 ## Contributors: